NateRex/malmo-task-learning/README.md

 - First, ensure that you have a working copy of Microsoft's MalmoPlatform, and can run both the Minecraft client and the Python missions.
 The repository for the Malmo project can be found [here](https://github.com/Microsoft/malmo).

 - Clone this repository onto your local machine.
-Since this repository contains copies of the shared object libraries and MalmoPlatform interfaces that Microsoft's missions use to run, the location of the repo on your machine is not important.
-The missions should be runnable from anywhere.
+Since this repository contains copies of the shared object libraries and interfaces that Microsoft's missions use to run, the scripts inside this repository will be runnable from anywhere.

-- Ensure that you have a sufficient number of Malmo Minecraft clients running for a particular mission, and then run any of the missions using the following command as an example:
+- Ensure that you have a sufficient number of Malmo Minecraft clients running for a particular mission, and then run that mission using the following command as an example:

     ```
     python malmo-task-learning/lib/Example.mission.py